BYLAW I – NAME & LOCATION

 BYLAW II – PURPOSE

 Section 2.01 General Purpose(s).
 The Club is organized and operated for the following general purposes:

-- An amateur athletic organization operated to foster national Rugby Union competition among its Members within the meaning of 501(c)(3) of the Internal Revenue Code or the corresponding provision of any future United States internal revenue law.
+- An amateur athletic organization operated to foster Rugby Union competition among its members within the meaning of 501(c)(3) of the Internal Revenue Code or the corresponding provision of any future United States internal revenue law;

 - To exercise such rights, powers, duties and authority of a non-profit organization under the Non-profit Corporation Act of the State of Pennsylvania which are consistent with the preceding paragraph.